Monday, April 11, 2022

 Since this decade started, the omnichannel retail industry has been rapidly changing and growing at the same time.
 The growth and change are caused by several factors, such as the rise of mobile commerce and the covid-19 pandemic.
 The rising demand for omnichannel retail and market disruptions have considerably impacted customer experience, creating new retail challenges.

-In 2021, there are several clear trends and expectations from their retailers, such as journey personalization, convenience, fast and sustainable delivery.
+In 2021, there are several clear trends and expectations from their retailers, such as journey personalization, convenience, and fast and sustainable delivery.
 These trends seem to be continuing for the 3rd year in a row.
 2022 will have higher customer expectations, and your business needs to meet them to survive in the competitive industry.
 So, look at how you implemented most customer trends, what makes your customers happy (or mad), and optimize your plan for the upcoming year.

 Innovation and adaptability